-Sizing images for printing
+Size images for printing

-Unless you’re printing something huge like a poster, trade show banner, or billboard, you’ll almost certainly be printing on a 300 DPI (dots per inch) printer, simply because this is the resolution of most printers.
+Unless you’re printing something huge like a poster, trade show banner, or billboard, you’ll almost certainly be printing on a 300 DPI printer, simply because this is the resolution of most printers.
 That means we have to make sure the resolution of your image matches the resolution of your printer.

-When somebody asks you for a “300 DPI file,” what they want is a file with enough pixels to print that image on a 300 DPI printer.
+When somebody asks you for a “300 DPI resolution file,” what they want is a file with enough pixels to print that image on a 300 DPI printer.

-Getting a 300 DPI file
+Get a 300 DPI file

 Since we know the printer is going to print at 300 dots per inch, all we need to do is figure out how many pixels to give the printer.
 To do that, just multiply 300 by the number of inches the print is going to be.
 That means in order to create a 4 x 6 print on a 300 DPI printer, you want 1200 x 1800 pixels.

-Your image needs to be the same aspect ratio (shape) as the paper you are printing on, otherwise things get either distorted or cut off.
+Your image needs to be the same aspect ratio (shape) as the paper you’re printing on, otherwise things get either distorted or cut off.
 If your image is already the same shape as your paper, you can make this adjustment with the Resize tool.
 More often, your image is a different shape than the print you plan on making.
 In that case, you’ll be looking for the Crop tool rather than Resize.

-Displaying images on a screen
+Display images on a screen

 Monitors and screens use pixels much more sparingly than printers.
 While a printer gobbles up 300 of your hard-earned pixels per inch, your miserly monitor might only use 72.
-That means a 2400 x 3000 pixel image used to create an 8 x 10 print would display at about 2 ¾ feet (yes, we’re talking feet here, folks, not inches) on a 72 PPI monitor.
+That means a 2400 x 3000 pixel image used to create an 8 x 10 inch print would display at about 2 ¾ feet (yes, we’re talking feet here, folks, not inches) on a 72 PPI monitor.

 Sizing for the web would be pretty easy if all screens were 72 PPI.
 Trouble is, they aren’t—not by a long shot.
 They used to be, and 72 PPI is still used as a reference for designers, but most modern PC monitors are 96 PPI.
 Retina displays can be around 220 PPI.
 This complicates selecting an image size for the web.

-Sizing for sharing on the web
+Optimize image sizes for the web

 When saving images for a website or blog, the site layout that will often dictate how many pixels high and wide you need to size your image.
-On our blog, the images within the posts are around 600 pixels wide.
+On our blog, for instance, the images within the posts are around 600 pixels wide.
 Header images that span the entire page might be larger—in the neighborhood of 1200 pixels—which leaves it up to the browser to stretch it if the browser window is larger.